-For more information about preliminary screenings and environmental assessments, please refer to the Review Board's Environmental Impact Assessment Guidelines.
+For more information about preliminary screenings and environmental assessments, please refer to the Review Board's Guideline for Preliminary Screeners and Environmental Impact Assessment Guidelines.

-4.3.
-Board Decision
+4.3 Board Decision

-Within 42 days of receiving a complete permit application,32 the Board will review all of the evidence on the record and decide whether to:
+Within 42 days of receiving a complete permit application, the Board will review all of the evidence on the record and decide whether to:

-- a) issue a land use permit with conditions; - b) conduct a hearing or require that further studies or investigations be made; - c) refer it to the Review Board for environmental assessment; or d) refuse to issue the permit if the project does not meet the requirements of applicable land use plans and/or Tłjcho laws, or for any other reason as provided for in legislation.
+- a) issue a land use permit with conditions; - b) conduct a hearing or require that further studies or investigations be made; - c) refer it to the Review Board for environmental assessment; or d) refuse to issue the permit if the project does not meet the requirements of applicable land use plans and/or Tłįchǫ laws, or for any other reason as provided for in legislation.